Joey Wendle Player Props: Marlins vs. Cardinals

 Joey Wendle At The Plate

-- Wendle has 13 doubles, two triples, a home run and nine walks while hitting .270.
+- Wendle is batting .274 with 13 doubles, two triples, a home run and nine walks.

-- In 63.0% of his 54 games this season, Wendle has picked up at least one hit.
-He's also had 10 multi-hit games.

-- He has hit a home run in one of 54 games, and in 0.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.